Donald Collier: Exhibits

 Collier was the curator of South and Central American archaeology and ethnology at the Field Museum from 1941 to 1976.
 He was chief curator of the anthropology department from 1964 to 1970 and became curator emeritus in 1976.
 The first major exhibition Collier helped develop was Indians Before Columbus, a general exhibit on Indians of the Americas with particular emphasis on the eastern United States.
 Another exhibition Collier worked on was Indian Art of the Americas which was a part of the Festival of the Americas for the third Pan American Games in Chicago in 1959, and for which he authored the catalog.

 In 1963, Collier proposed the idea of a temporary exhibits hall to the director of the Field Museum.
 Completed in 1964, he developed five major exhibits there from 1966 to 1975.
 The first, Mayan Art: Rubbings from Stone Carvings, involved the first use at the Field Museum of a projector with a synchronized tape lecture.
 The Festival of American Indian Art exhibit was organized in cooperation with the American Indian Center in Chicago and focused on traditional as well as contemporary Native American art.
 The exhibit also included artists and craftspeople working in the museum in addition to performances by musicians and dancers.
 Fiesta Mexicana also included craftspeople, musicians, and dancers.
 The exhibit focused on colonial and contemporary folk art and included a lecture and film series.
-The Cuna Art and Life exhibit about the Cuna people of Panama included loaned materials from three museums, two art galleries, and six private collections.
+The Cuna Art and Life exhibit about the Guna people of Panama included loaned materials from three museums, two art galleries, and six private collections.

 Collier’s final exhibit at the Field Museum was Ancient Ecuador: Culture, Clay and Creativity, 3000-300 B.C.
 Most of the pieces in the exhibition were borrowed from a private collection in Guayaquil, Ecuador and focused on ceramics from Ecuadorian coastal prehistory.
 Collier co-authored the exhibit catalog with Donald Lathrap and he made sure that the catalog, along with the exhibit labels, would be in both Spanish and English.
 The exhibition traveled to several cities in the United States before becoming a permanent exhibit at the Museo Arqueologico of the Banco Central del Ecuador in Guayaquil.